 She began searching for physical signs that her genitalia had been created for her after birth, searching for surgery scars -- desperate for anything that might give her an explanation for how she was feeling.
 “I created an intersex mythology, even though I’m not intersex.
 But at the time, it a was the only way to make sense of what I was,” she says.
 “I had heard the term transgender but that was much more frightening.”

 “It wasn’t about being gay.”

-To drown out the conflicting voices in her head — ones telling her that she wasn’t actually supposed to be a boy and the others that stressed that she absolutely had to be -- Diana turned to drugs and alcohol.
+To drown out the conflicting voices in her head — ones telling her that she wasn’t actually supposed to be a boy and the others that stressed that she absolutely had to be -- Laura turned to drugs and alcohol.
 It’s fairly common for transgender people use drugs and alcohol to cope with their feelings.
 Studies estimate that anywhere between 20 and 30 percent of transgender and gay people abuse drugs and alcohol -- compared to around 9 percent for the overall population.
-The drugs, says Diana, were a way to close the door to self discovery.
+The drugs, says Laura, were a way to close the door to self discovery.